BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 After a device restart or app update, the app may reschedule the next morning reminder locally.
 Delivery can be affected by Do Not Disturb, battery optimization, Doze mode, WorkManager timing, manufacturer-specific power management, timezone changes, missing or incomplete cycle data, or other system settings outside the developer's control. **Notifications are not guaranteed to fire at the exact intended moment, or at all.**

 Tapping a notification opens the app.
-No third-party analytics or advertising SDK receives notification events through the app.
+The current version is not designed to send notification events to advertising, analytics, or crash-reporting services.

 ### Optional app PIN (app lock)